What’s the future of project management? Is project management obsolete?

 - Project managers need to learn how to blend an Agile (adaptive) approach with a traditional plan-driven approach in the right proportions to fit the nature of the problem

 - Force-fitting all projects to a traditional plan-driven project management approach is not likely to be very successful

 This new environment “raises the bar” considerably for project managers and requires a lot more skill.
 It is not a simple matter of filling in the blanks in well-defined project templates and following project checklists based on PMBOK®.

 What Has Been Done to Transform the Project Management Profession?

 PMI® has begun to recognize the need to deal with this challenge and has made steps in that direction but much more needs to be done:

-- PMI® still treats Agile and traditional plan-driven project management as separate and independent domains of knowledge with little or no integration between the two.
-PMBOK® version 6 will have some added material on how the various sections of PMBOK® might be applied in an Agile environment but that also doesn’t go far enough in my opinion.
-The whole idea of PMBOK® is not very compatible with an Agile approach.
+PMI® still treats Agile and traditional plan-driven project management as separate and independent domains of knowledge with little or no integration between the two.
+PMBOK® version 6 has added material on how the various sections of PMBOK® might be applied in an Agile environment but that also doesn’t go far enough in my opinion.

-We need to go beyond these steps and “reinvent” what “project management” is (just as American Express and other companies have had to reinvent the business that they are in).
+We need to go beyond these steps and “reinvent” what “project management” is.
 Here’s an article I wrote with more on that subject:

-I am very passionate about helping the project management profession recognize the need for this transformation and helping project managers to develop the skills to successfully make this adaptation.
-That’s the essence of the three books I’ve published on Agile Project Management and of the online Agile Project Management training I’ve developed.
+I am very passionate about helping the project management profession recognize the need for this transformation.
+That’s the essence of the three books I’ve published on Agile Project Management and of the online Agile Project Management training that I have developed.